A Short History of the Band

 Harmoniemusik

-The Baroque Hautboisten wind band, in addition to carrying over its forms into the Classic Period, by virtue of being an ensemble supported financially by the highest levels of society, and not the public, was perfectly positioned to transform after 1750 into one of the most extraordinary chapters in the history of the aesthetic wind band, the activity and repertoire of the Harmoniemusik, an ensemble of pairs of oboe, clarinets, horns and bassoons.
-After 1780 virtually every important noble in Vienna established his own private Harmoniemusik, with nobles in nearby southern Germany and northern Italy following suit.
+The Baroque Hautboisten wind band, in addition to carrying over its forms into the Classic Period, by virtue of being an ensemble supported financially by the highest levels of society, and not the public, was perfectly positioned to transform after 1750 into one of the most extraordinary chapters in the history of the aesthetic wind band: the activity and repertoire of the Harmoniemusik, an ensemble of pairs of oboe, clarinets, horns and bassoons.
+After 1780 virtually every important noble in Vienna established their own private Harmoniemusik, with nobles in nearby southern Germany and northern Italy following suit.

 Before 1968, when the repertoire of Harmoniemusik began to be rediscovered, hardly any scholar was aware of more than the two octets by Mozart, two by Haydn, one by Beethoven and an incomplete work by Schubert.
 While these were acknowledged as important pieces of music, they were seen as isolated peaks in a desert, with no hint of any connection among them or other aesthetic music traditions.
-Today we can document more than 10,000 original Partitas for Harmoniemusik by all the best composers in Central Europe, in addition to their being the accompanying ensemble for original compositions for soloists, including piano and vocal and instrumental soloists, and in complete wind transcriptions of orchestral symphonies, and even the complete Haydn Oratorios, the Creation and the Seasons, for Harmoniemusik without voices! (the first oboe part of the Creation is more than 60 pages long!)
-Obviously the existence of the Creation for eight winds with no voices must still be considered as aesthetic music, music to be listened to, for it is impossible to imagine this music being used for the purpose of two hours of popular music.
+Today we can document more than 10,000 original Partitas for Harmoniemusik by all the best composers in Central Europe, in addition to their being the accompanying ensemble for original compositions for soloists, including piano and vocal and instrumental soloists, and in complete wind transcriptions of orchestral symphonies, and even the complete Haydn Oratorios, The Creation and The Seasons, for Harmoniemusik without voices! (the first oboe part of The Creation is more than 60 pages long!)
+Obviously the existence of The Creation for eight winds with no voices must still be considered as aesthetic music, music to be listened to, for it is impossible to imagine this music being used for the purpose of two hours of popular music.
 In addition, we know that Beethoven specified that his contribution of Harmoniemusik was “for a concert” and that a Viennese publisher published an Harmoniemusik transcription (“under the master’s supervision”) of Beethoven’s Seventh Symphony for Harmoniemusik before publishing the original version for orchestra.
 Again, in no way can one imagine the Seventh Symphony as popular music.

 Moreover, from a practical point of view, it seems impossible to believe that an arranger would be employed to transcribe so massive a work as the Haydn Creation for Harmoniemusik to be used as mere popular music.
-Even in a period when Time as yet had little value, such an effort staggers the imagination.
+Even in a period when time as yet had little value, such an effort staggers the imagination.
 This brings us to what at first sight appears to be the most extraordinary part of the Harmoniemusik repertoire, the transcription of entire operas without singers.
 Today it is possible to document more than 2,000 copies of such works, including almost all the operas popular between 1780 and 1835.
 The earlier examples tend to consist of the overture and 10 to 12 arias and in the second, and final, period works such as the Rossini opera, now with 20 or more arias.
 It is very important to understand that none of these are “pot pouri” in character, the brief procession of themes from a particular opera, but are rather the full arias heard now with winds alone.

 As far as I know there are no surviving scores for any of these 2,000 copies of these opera for Harmoniemusik.
 But then, full scores were not yet used in performance of the original operas.
 La Scala in Milano once had an exhibit which included a manuscript score for two-hand keyboard in Mozart’s own hand of his entire Marriage of Figaro with, again in his own hand, at the top of the score the word “score” (Partitur) for his own use in conducting this opera.
 Why would Mozart go to all the trouble to write out the entire opera for keyboard to use in performance when he was not only the composer but still owned the full scores?
 Because any one of the three massive volumes of the original scores would crush the music stand of the harpsichord and would, moreover, make Mozart so busy turning pages that he could not effectively conduct.